The Best Lex Fridman Podcast Episodes

 Sam Harris is a neuroscientist and philosopher, as well as the author of Free Will, Lying, and Waking Up.
 Articulate as ever, Sam confidently takes us through his worldviews as they relate to consciousness, reality, ego, and free will.
 Sam became the internet's punch bag after some misleading video clip editing last year so it's good to see him on form with Lex.

-Andrew Huberman is a neuroscientist at Stanford, specialising in brain function and neural plasticity, which is the ability of our nervous system to rewire and learn new skills.
-Huberman is a deeply charismatic fact-spewing machine who's obsessed with brain function and how we can sleep, eat, exercise, and live better for optimal brain health.
+Andrew Huberman is a neuroscientist at Stanford specialising in brain function and neural plasticity, which is the ability of our nervous system to rewire and learn new skills.
+Huberman is a deeply charismatic fact-spewing machine obsessed with how we can sleep, eat, exercise, and live better for optimal brain health.
+Check out his own podcast at Huberman Lab.

 Elon Musk is the CEO of SpaceX, Tesla, Neuralink, and The Boring Company.
 You've probably never heard of Elon, but if you have, you might like to hear him talk about self-driving cars, reusable rockets, humans on Mars, and other grand ideas for the future.
 This is his third time on The Lex Fridman Podcast and certainly one of his more relaxed media appearances.